 So, if you provide the X and Y coordinates of the target’s location, the robot has enough information to calculate the arctangent and accordingly, move the motors making the camera to point at the targetThe speed and start/stop actions are controlled from your own smartphone (Android or iOS): For this, the smartphone has to be connected to the robot´s WIFI network.
 More details below.

 As the speed can be adjusted as desired (from the smartphone), you can move the “camera carriage” as slow as desired, making possible to create TIME LAPSE videos.

 Below: In this case 1) a trunk, 2 meters away from the rail ,has been filmed for 5 hours (aprox).
 2) A forest, with an imaginary point to be tracked which has been set 6 meters away from the rail (and has been recorded for 6 hours)

-Below: another examples of the camera traveling along the rail and at the same time panning as it moves
+Below: another examples of the camera travelling along the rail and at the same time panning as it moves

 Below: Time-lapse.
-An object has been placed very close to the rail and the camera is capable to keep it in the center even after 2 hours taking photos (1380 shots)
+An object has been placed very close to the rail and the camera is capable to keep it in the centre even after 2 hours taking photos (1380 shots)

 Below: Time-lapse.
 Sand pile.
 Distance from rail: 30 cms.
 982 camera shots